RobTillaart/MAX44007/README.md

 in a reliable way.
 As the line will float it will sometimes have the right address and sometimes not. (been there ;)

+Pull ups on I2C bus are recommended.

 ## Future

+#### Must

 - follow MAX44009

+#### Should

+#### Could

 - Merge MAX44007 into MAX44009 class hierarchy.

+#### Wont

+## Support

+If you appreciate my libraries, you can support the development and maintenance.
+Improve the quality of the libraries by providing issues and Pull Requests, or donate through PayPal or GitHub sponsors.

+Thank you,